Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Numerical methods for MMSE orientation estimation

-Since both estimators require computing $\|y-x_\ell\|$ over all candidate rotations, each with a complexity of $O(d)$, the overall complexity of obtaining both estimators is at the same scale of $O(Ld)$.
-In many cases, it is preferable to work in a transformed basis (where rotating the volume yields greater accuracy and reduces the effective $d$), though this may introduce an additional $\log d$ factor \cite{kileel2024fast}.
+Both estimators require evaluating $\|y - x_\ell\|$ for all candidate rotations, which naively costs $O(d)$ per candidate and thus $O(Ld)$ overall.
+This estimate, however, overlooks the structure of $\s{SO}(3)$.
+Any 3D rotation can be decomposed into a \emph{viewing direction} (two degrees of freedom, discretized with about $L^{2/3}$ samples) and an \emph{in-plane rotation} about that direction (one degree of freedom, discretized with $L^{1/3}$ samples).
+By exploiting FFT-based methods, all $L^{1/3}$ in-plane rotations can be evaluated simultaneously for each viewing direction.
+Consequently, the effective complexity becomes $O(L^{2/3} \, d \, \log d)$, which improves over the naive bound by a factor of $L^{1/3}$~\cite{kostelec2008ffts,kileel2024fast}.
+This reduction is substantial in practice, since $L$ often reaches tens or even hundreds of thousands in high-resolution cryo-EM.

 \paragraph{The impact of non-uniform distributions of rotations.} One key advantage of the Bayesian framework is its flexibility in incorporating different prior distributions for the rotations.
-In practical cryo-EM applications, the distribution of rotations is often non-uniform~\cite{tan2017addressing,lyumkis2019challenges}.
-If the rotation distribution can be well estimated in early stage, the information of rotation distribution can then be integrated into the Bayes estimator to improve rotation estimation.
+In practical cryo-EM applications, the distribution of particle orientations is often non-uniform due to preferred particle orientations or sample preparation artifacts~\cite{tan2017addressing,lyumkis2019challenges}.
+If the rotation distribution can be well estimated in an early stage, the information of the rotation distribution can then be integrated into the Bayes estimator to improve rotation estimation.

-For the uniform rotational distribution as discussed in the last section, the numerical MMSE estimator is computed using Monte Carlo sampling of the term in \eqref{eqn:mmseEstimator}, under the assumption that $\tilde\Sigma = \sigma^2 I_{d \times d}$ in model \eqref{eq:model_simpler}.
 To illustrate rotation estimation under different prior distributions on $\s{SO}(3)$, we replace the uniform distribution on $\s{SO}(3)$ with an isotropic Gaussian (IG) distribution on $\s{SO}(3)$, denoted by $g \sim \mathcal{IG}_{\s{SO}(3)}(\eta)$, parameterized by a scalar variance $\eta^2$.
 This distribution is frequently used in machine learning probabilistic models on $\s{SO}(3)$ \cite{corso2022diffdock, leach2022denoising, jagvaral2024unified}.
 It is worth noting that the IG distribution serves as a typical example, and similar phenomena as observed here extend to other non-uniform distributions on $\s{SO}(3)$ as well.

 The IG distribution $\mathcal{I}\mathcal{G}_{\s{SO}(3)}(\eta)$ can be represented in an axis-angle form, with uniformly sampled axes of rotation and a rotation angle $\omega \in [0, \pi]$.
 The scalar variance $\eta^2$ controls the distribution of the rotation angle $\omega$: as $\eta\to \infty$, the $\s{SO}(3)$ distribution approaches uniformity, whereas as $\eta \to 0$, $\omega$ becomes increasingly concentrated around 0, i.e., the rotation angle around the rotation axis is small.
 We apply the inverse sampling method to obtain i.i.d. samples from the IG distribution.
 Further details on this distribution are provided in Appendix \ref{apx:isotropicGaussianDef}.